Judy Clarke: Robert Gregory Bowers

-Clarke serves as defense attorney for Robert Gregory Bowers, who is accused of murdering 11 worshippers in a shooting at the Tree of Life – Or L'Simcha Congregation synagogue in Pittsburgh, Pennsylvania, in 2018.
+Clarke served as defense attorney for Robert Gregory Bowers, who murdered 11 worshippers in a shooting at the Tree of Life – Or L'Simcha Congregation synagogue in Pittsburgh, Pennsylvania, in 2018.
+The federal jury issued a unanimous decision to sentence Bowers to the death penalty on August 2, 2023.

 Representation style and views

+Clarke is considered by fellow criminal defense attorneys to be a master strategist, known for her skill in representing the most notorious and reviled defendants.
 In a speech at Loyola Law School, Clarke in essence said that her clients—no matter how horrible the crimes they are accused of committing—are real people, not monsters, and that she tries to understand what caused them to do it.
+In many of her cases, Clarke acknowledges her client's guilt in the opening statement.
+She does not seek publicity and routinely declines interview requests, preferring to let her courtroom statements and filings speak for themselves.
 She opposes capital punishment.